Partial hyperbolicity and pseudo-Anosov dynamics: Pseudo-Anosov good pairs

 \begin{proof} Since the result is in the universal cover, we can assume by taking a double cover that $\cF$ is transversely orientable.
-Then as we mentioned before, Burago-Ivanov proved that $\cF$ is approximated by an actual foliation $\cF_{\eps}$.
-The universal circles of $\cF$ and $\cF_{\eps}$ are canonically homeomorphic, under and equivariant homeomorphism.
+Then Theorem \ref{teo-bi} implies that $\cF$ is approximated by an actual foliation $\cF_{\eps}$.
+The universal circles of $\cF$ and $\cF_{\eps}$ are canonically homeomorphic, under an equivariant homeomorphism.
 Given a leaf $E$ of $\widetilde{\cF}$ there is an associated leaf $E'$ of $\widetilde{\cF}_{\eps}$.

 The foliation $\cF_{\eps}$ has leaves with curvature arbitrarily close to $-1$.
 A contracting direction in a leaf of $E$ of $\cFe$ is an ideal point $y$ of $E$ so that a geodesic ray $r$ from a basepoint $x_0$ in $E$ to the ideal point $y$ satisfies that all nearby leaves in one side of $E$ contracts towards $E$ along $r$.
-Thurston proved (see \cite[\S 3]{Fen2002}) that either there is a holonomy invariant transverse measure or for every leaf $E$ of $\cFe$ the set of contracting points from $E$ is dense in $S^1(L)$.
-In the first case for every $\delta > 0$ there is also a dense set of directions in every leaf $E$ so that neary leaves stay always less than $\delta$ from $E$ in these directions.
+Thurston proved (see \cite[\S 3]{Fen2002}) that either there is a holonomy invariant transverse measure or for every leaf $E$ of $\cFe$ the set of contracting points from $E$ is dense in $S^1(E)$.
+In the first case for every $\delta > 0$ there is also a dense set of directions in every leaf $E$ so that nearby leaves stay always less than $\delta$ from $E$ in these directions.
 The contracting points or points which are $\delta$ close to nearby leaves project down to similar points of the branching foliation $\cF$.
+These contracting directions will allow us to `interpolate' between curves in closeby leaves to produce the desired neighborhoods.

 .05in There is $k_1 > 0$ so that the image under $\hat g$ of any geodesic $\ell$ in a leaf $E$ of $\Ft$ is a $k_1$ quasigeodesic in $\gh(E)$.
 Let $b_0$ be a global constant so that if $\ell$ is a $k_1$ quasigeodesic in a leaf $E$ of $\widetilde{\cF}$, then $\ell$ is at most $b_0/2$ distant from the geodesic in $E$ with same ideal points as $\ell$.
 Fix $\delta > 0$ which is much smaller than the local product size of the foliation $\cF$.
 Now let $\delta_0 > 0, \ \delta_0 << \delta$ so that if two leaves $E_1, E_2$ of $\Ft$ are within $\delta_0$ of each other along a geodesic $\beta$ of $E_1$, then $E_1, E_2$ are within $\delta$ of each other in a neighborhood of size $b_0$ of $\beta$.
 This is why we use the approximating foliation, rather than the branching foliation.